 Staying in a central location not only will save you time, but chances are you’ll be able to walk or take a short bus ride to the main attractions.
 For London Pass holders, you can take the Hop on Hop off bus tour or use the optional Oystercard to get around town.

 London is a big city with lots to see and do, which makes spending a little extra to stay more centrally worth your while.
 For affordable accommodations in London, I recommend booking through Airbnb.
-(You can use this Airbnb link to save $25 CAD off your next stay).
+(You can use this Airbnb link to get a coupon code to save on your next stay).

 4. Not using an Oyster card